frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 that He has a gold medal prepared for us.
 It does not corrode.
 There is merit in struggle, and God wants us to get that merit.

-Love is a decision.
-I will love you into heaven.
+Love is a decision: 'I will love you into heaven.'

 We know that in the battles and the challenges and the journeys of every day, the winds may blow.
 But if the house is founded on rock---not just